 Factor 1: Cooking time

-The basic idea behind cooking pizza on a conductive surface like a stone or steel is that the surface will cook your pizza (or bread, or whatever) faster and more evenly than it might on a less-ideal surface, resulting in a finish that’s as crisp and flavorful as you can get at home.
+The basic idea behind cooking pizza on a conductive surface like a stone or steel is that the surface will cook your pizza (or bread, or whatever) faster and more evenly than it might on a less-ideal surface, resulting in a crispy and more flavorful pizza.
 (Unless you have a wood-fired brick oven, in which case I’ll be right over.)